Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 We have previously shown you how to wrangle your data into the right shape with the tidyverse.
 Now onto hypothesis testing and statistical analysis.

 Our aim here is not to teach you statistics, but how to use R to perform the most popular statistical analysis on your data.
+For statistical consultation, please contact Sydney Informatics Hub's statistics team.

+"To consult the statistician after an experiment is finished is often merely to ask him to conduct a post mortem examination.
+He can perhaps say what the experiment died of"
+  - Ronald Fisher 1938

 The data for this session can be [downloaded from here](https://raw.githubusercontent.com/Sydney-Informatics-Hub/lessonbmc/gh-pages/_episodes_rmd/data/gait_clean.csv).
 This is a selection of datapoints from a database of demographic and clinical measurements of Parkinson's patients and controls.
 More information about this dataset can be found at http://physionet.org/physiobank/database/gaitpdb/.